crispdark/Dfetch/README.md

 ## Why use this?

 Dfetch does not try to compete with heavily customizable alternatives like [Neofetch](https://github.com/dylanaraps/neofetch) or [Fastfetch](https://github.com/fastfetch-cli/fastfetch).
-The project exists mainly as a fun project for myself, while still being useful for those who prefer minimal, practical tools with good defaults.
+The project exists mainly as a fun project for myself, while still being useful for those who prefer clean, practical tools with good defaults.

 ## Installation